filecoin-project/devgrants/technical-sponsors.md

 Technical sponsors are a pathway for closer guidance, collaboration, and support and collaboration between grantees and domain experts.

 For most open and RFP grant applications, technical sponsors are optional.
 The only exception is for projects that seek to modify core protocols or codebases: if your project includes PRs to core implementations such as go-ipfs or lotus, or depends on FIP approval, a technical sponsor is required.
+For these projects, you may either identify your technical sponsor ahead of time (preferred) or submit your application with a request for a technical sponsor.

 ### Submitting your application with a technical sponsor

 - Before submitting your application, you should have their verbal agreement.
-(You may wish to send them a link to the Technical sponsor responsibilities.)
+(You may wish to send them a link to the [Technical sponsor responsibilities](#technical-sponsor-responsibilities).)

 - Once you’ve created the Github issue with your application, the sponsor should add a comment confirming their willingness.